Properly learning monotone functions via local reconstruction: Abstract

 \section{Abstract}

-We give a $2^{\tilde{O}(\sqrt{n}/\eps)}$-time algorithm for properly learning monotone Boolean functions under the uniform distribution over $\zo^n$.
-Our algorithm is robust to adversarial label noise and has a running time nearly matching that of the state-of-the-art improper learning algorithm of Bshouty and Tamon (\cite{bshouty1996fourier}) and an information-theoretic lower bound of \cite{blais2015learning}.
+We give a $2^{\tilde{O}(\sqrt{n}/\eps)}$-time algorithm for properly learning monotone Boolean functions under the uniform distribution over $\{0,1\}^n$.
+Our algorithm is robust to adversarial label noise and has a running time nearly matching that of the state-of-the-art improper learning algorithm of Bshouty and Tamon (JACM '96) and an information-theoretic lower bound of Blais et al (RANDOM '15).
 Prior to this work, no proper learning algorithm with running time smaller than $2^{\Omega(n)}$ was known to exist.

 The core of our proper learner is a \emph{local computation algorithm} for sorting binary labels on a poset.
-Our algorithm is built on a body of work on distributed greedy graph algorithms; specifically we rely on a recent work of Ghaffari and Uitto (\cite{GhaffariU19}), which gives an efficient algorithm for computing maximal matchings in a graph in the LCA model of \cite{RTVX11, alon_space-efficient_2011}.
+Our algorithm is built on a body of work on distributed greedy graph algorithms; specifically we rely on a recent work of Ghaffari (FOCS'22), which gives an efficient algorithm for computing maximal matchings in a graph in the LCA model of Rubinfeld et al and Alon et al (ICS'11, SODA'12).
 The applications of our local sorting algorithm extend beyond learning on the Boolean cube: we also give a tolerant tester for Boolean functions over general posets that distinguishes functions that are $\eps/3$-close to monotone from those that are $\eps$-far.
 Previous tolerant testers for the Boolean cube only distinguished between $\eps/\Omega(\sqrt{n})$-close and $\eps$-far.